TheRandomLabs/Scoop-Spotify/README.md

 * Spotify's built-in updater is disabled, and Scoop should be used to update it instead.
 * Spotify should be installed locally and not globally.
 * This cannot be installed concurrently with `spotify-blockthespot`.
-* Installing or updating this package automatically applies the Spicetify configuration and preserves BlockTheSpot if it is installed.